How Many Straws Will It Take?

 SAVING WATER AT HOME

 One of the main culprits in high water use households is St. Augustine grass.
 Other grasses like bermuda and zoysia will turn brown and dormant without water, but St. Augustine will die.
 It has been widely used in San Antonio for decades because it will grow in the shade, is easy to install, is relatively inexpensive, and it just sort of became a traditional, fashionable grass.
-Even though San Antonio sits on the edge of the vast Chihuahuan desert, the widespread use of St. Augustine gave the city the appearance of a green oasis throughout the 60s, 70s,
+Even though San Antonio sits on the edge of the vast Chihuahuan desert, the widespread use of St. Augustine gave the city the appearance of a green oasis throughout the 60s, 70s, and 80s.

 Today, we are changing the face of the city so that it looks more like a town on the edge of a desert.
 This will go a long way toward ensuring our future water needs, and it doesn't mean you have to settle for an unattractive landscape.

 Residents are finding there are many ways to create landscapes that are much more colorful and interesting than plain expanses of green lawn.
 Xeriscaping and wildscaping are becoming much more popular and can actually increase property values.
 Xeriscape plants are ones that can survive with little or no water once established, and many are native to the San Antonio area.
 Wildscaping usually involves mostly native plants, and the landscape is planned with the goal of attracting urban wildlife such as birds and butterflies.
-These landscapes can even include lots of edible plants!
+These landscapes can even include lots of

 There is plenty of help available to people who want to undertake a xeriscaping or wildscaping project.
 Free brochures are available at most local nurseries, and the San Antonio Water System offers a water bill rebate of up to $400 to customers who install water-saving landscapes.
 The Texas Parks & Wildlife Department has some excellent material online about creating Texas Wildscapes and registering your wildscape with the Wildlife Diversity Program as a certified Backyard Wildlife Habitat!